 Pro-ACT makes training available through open registration and contractual agreement.
 Open registration training dates can be found on the website.
 Organizations interested in arranging a Pro-ACT training for employees of their organizations are welcome to contact the Pro-ACT office at the address or phone number listed below or by sending an e-mail to email@example.com.

 How long is the training that I conduct in my facility?

 The in-service instruction delivered inside an agency is 16 hours for Pro-ACT certification plus an additional 4 hours for Restraint Certification.

 The answer is determined by each individual agency or organization.
 Many choose to train and certify all of their personnel, while others limit certification to those persons with direct care responsibilities.
 In some situations, regulatory bodies clearly define requirements for training.

-Since the development of the Pro-ACT® principles more than 30 years ago, professionals who have been trained include, but are not limited to, child and youth care workers, recreation therapists, nurses, nurses’ aides, psychiatric technicians, mental health workers, teachers, paraprofessionals, administrators, security personnel, corrections officers, social workers, psychologists, and physicians.
+Since the development of the Pro-ACT principles over 40 years ago, professionals who have been trained include, child and youth care workers, recreation therapists, nurses, nurses’ aides, psychiatric technicians, mental health workers, teachers, paraprofessionals, administrators, security personnel, corrections officers, social workers, psychologists, and physicians.

 How should I dress for the In-service Instructor training?

 Participants should wear comfortable clothing that provides full coverage and allows for ease of movement.
 It is essential that shoes be flat with closed toes, closed heels, and non-skid soles.
 Persons who do not comply with the dress code may be excluded from participation, jeopardizing their own certification.